 International adoptees are likely to face geographic and cultural disparities from their birth place, although certain countries, such as Korea and Lithuania, tend to have thorough medical and social histories.
 There's a good chance adoptive parents may already have requested this information before adopting.

-Let adoptees access their birth records
+Adoptees deserve access to their birth records in New Jersey.

 Original Birth Certificate